gluon-lang/gluon/TUTORIAL.md

 <type> -> <type>
 ```

+Function types are written using the `->` operator which is right associtive.
+This means that the type of `(+)` which is usually written as `Int -> Int -> Int` is parsed as `Int -> (Int -> Int)` (A function taking one argument of `Int` and returning a function of `Int -> Int`).

 #### Record type

 ```
 { (<identifier> : <type>)* }
 { pi: Float, sin: Float -> Float }
 ```

+Records are gluon's main way of creating associating related data and they should look quite familiar if you are familiar with dynamic languages such as javascript.
+Looks can be deceiving however as gluon's records can neither add more fields or change the values of existing fields.

 #### Enumeration type